Imanali01/Web-Security-Academy-Scripts/SQL Injection Labs/Visible error-based SQL injection/README.md

 ### Instructions
 To solve this lab using the script:
-1. Access the lab here: `https://portswigger.net/web-security/sql-injection/blind/lab-sql-injection-visible-error-based`
+1. Access the lab here: `https://portswigger.net/web-security/sql-injection/blind/lab-sql-injection-visible-error-based`.
-2. Run `python3 script.py <your lab url>`
+2. Run `python3 script.py <your lab URL>`.
    This script will enumerate and display the password for the `administrator` user.